 Impact of our research on psychosis

 The Department of Psychosis Studies is the largest department within the IoPPN, and one of the world’s largest groups conducting research on psychosis.
 In the last 5 years alone, the pioneering work of our staff has resulted in over 1300 scientific publications, and we currently hold approximately £25 million in research grant income.
 These achievements and the quality of the research carried out in our department are reflected in the Institute’s achievement of a 100 percent 4* ranking for research environment in the 2014 UK Research Excellence Framework, in which our impact was judged to be 100% ‘world-leading’ or ‘internationally excellent’.

 Our department has a thriving student community that benefits from the many opportunities on offer for highly motivated and talented students looking to pursue an academic or clinical career.
 The expertise of our teaching staff combined with access to fantastic facilities and direct clinical experience through NHS volunteer programmes (facilitated by our integration with SLAM) promise a uniquely enriching postgraduate learning environment.
 Postgraduate taught and research students form an important core of our academic activities.
 Through our postgraduate teaching, we aim to support the development of the next generation of world-leading scientific and clinical researchers.

 In addition to over 50 doctoral students carrying out research projects in the area of psychosis, we offer four taught courses that provide depth and breadth across psychiatric fields:

-To find out more about studying with us, please see our study pages.
+Find out more about studying with us.